 Die Wandervögel is a one-of-a-kind musical quartet of versatile instrumental and vocal performers, rekindling old, nearly-forgotten songs from the 17th to the 20th century of German, Austrian and Yiddish origins.
 Adding to this already rich repertoire, they play instrumental music from various cultures that geographically span from Scandinavia to Greece, creating a unique musical experience.
-The ACF Washington is delighted to welcome the four young Austrian musicians to Washington, DC, and to fill our halls with their poetic tunes on December 5.
+The ACF Washington was delighted to welcome the four young Austrian musicians to Washington, DC, and to filled our halls with their poetic tunes on December 5.

 When: Wedensday, December 5 2018 | 7:00 pm

 3524 International Court, NW, Washington, DC 20008

 Parking on International Court is available after 6:30 pm (for the duration of the event) or on 36th Street; access to the Embassy through the park behind the building.